rapidsai/rapids-cmake/docs/cpm.rst

             .. literalinclude:: /packages/patches_inline.json
                 :language: json

             Mutually exclusive dictionary field with `file`.
-Only one of these fields must be provided.
+Only one of these fields may be provided.

             Required keys for `inline_patch` are:
                 * `type` the format of the patch, either `diff` ( git diff ) or `patch` ( git format-patch ).